ldproxy/editor/docs/vscode.md

 - The extension is not yet available for Windows, only MacOS and Linux are supported for now.
 - The workspace root needs to be a ldproxy store directory for the extension to work properly.
 Parent directories that contain multiple store directories are not yet supported, and neither are multi-root workspaces.
+- Tile Providers cannot be generated yet.

 ## Usage

 Open a ldproxy store directory in VS Code, for example by using `File -> Open Folder` or by calling `code` in a terminal.
 You can then start editing your files.
 Unknown or deprecated properties will automatically be marked in open files.
 Hovering over a property will show the documentation.

 ### IntelliSense (autocompletion)